simonegiacomelli/proxmox-firewall-updater/README.md

 ## Installation

-To get the script on your Proxmox server, use the following command:
+To get the script on your Proxmox server, run the following command in your pve shell:

 ```bash
 curl https://raw.githubusercontent.com/simonegiacomelli/proxmox-firewall-updater/main/update_firewall_aliases.py -o update_firewall_aliases.py